XP-NETWORK/documentation/docs/home.md

 Our groundbreaking technology has several advantages:

-- We support a wide range of EVM and Non-EVM protocols at once
+- We support a wide range of EVM and Non-EVM protocols at once.
-- The intuitive interface of the applications ensures a pleasant user experience
+- The intuitive interface of the applications ensures a pleasant user experience.
-- We have developed a cross-chain NFT listing tool
+- We have developed a cross-chain NFT listing tool.
-- Our JavaScript API library allows partnered dApps to use our instruments from any programming language behind the scenes (TypeScript, Python, C#, Java, C++, Swift, etc.)
+- Our JavaScript API library allows partnered dApps to use our instruments from any programming language behind the scenes (TypeScript, Python, C#, Java, C++, Swift, etc).
 - We work with multiple token standards and conveniently convert one standard to another while transferring assets across networks.
 - We allow our users to select the tokens they want to pay the transaction fees with, taking the burden of currency conversion.
 - We support transfers in batches to save on transaction fees.